-This is a post about what you need about UK travel in 2025 and beyond.
+This is a post about what you need about UK travel ETA in 2026.

 What Is the UK Electronic Travel Authorisation (ETA)?